This chalk paint buffet makeover came together quickly and easily, and the end result is a show stopper!

 This top is the same technique I did on my French Linen night stands.
 You can read about the 4-step process about halfway down the post here.

-I distressed a bit around the edges, and then sealed the whole piece with Satin Clear Coat.
+I distressed a bit with sand paper around the edges, and then sealed the whole piece with 2 coats of Satin Clear Coat that I brush on.

 If you liked this project, you may enjoy these as well: